renpy/renpy/sphinx/source/screens.rst

                 action Return()

         # All sorts of other screen elements could be here, but the nearrect needs
-        # be at the top level, and the last thing show, apart from its child.
+        # to be at the top level, and the last thing shown, apart from its child.

         # Only if the focus has been captured, display the dropdown.
         # You could also use showif instead of basic if